sameerparvezsingh/img-to-pdfv2/README.md

 Select one or more images (hold Ctrl/Cmd to select multiple)
 Click "Open"

+Preview Images:
+Duble click an image to preview it.

 Reposition Images:
-Use Move Up, Move down buttons after selecting an image OR
+Use Move Up, Move down buttons after selecting an image
+OR
 Drag and Drop images from the preview window.

 Choose Conversion Type:
 A4:
 Fit to image:

 Desired Output Options:
-Program asks the desired save location as soon as conersion is requested.
+Program asks the desired save location as soon as conversion is requested.
 Names are auto generated based on timestamps

-Select the quality with compression (default is 85%)
+Select the quality(default is medium) and compression.
+Program will remember the selected preference for future use.

 Wait for the success message
 Find your PDF(s) in the chosen location.